passalis/passalis.github.io/_pages/projects.md

 layout: page
 title: code and stuff
 permalink: /projects/
-description: You can find here code, fun projects and other interesting things that I have worked on.
+description: You can find here code, fun projects, and other interesting things that I have worked on.
 You can find all my repositories on my <a href="https://github.com/passalis">GitHub</a>.
 nav: true
 display_categories: [DL, other]
 horizontal: false